This article is from the WatchTime Archives and was originally published in 2022.

-Tudor adds world-time functionality to the Black Bay with new manufacture Caliber MT5652.
+Tudor added world-time functionality to the Black Bay with the manufacture Caliber MT5652.
 Not only does the GMT version run more accurately than many other chronometer-tested watches, it boasts a 70-hour power reserve and the time displays can be set in several different ways.

 The Time Displays Can Function in Different Ways